BoshmanOvO/Arnica/README.md

 - 💳 Free & Pro Plan Using Stripe
 - 📄 A Beautiful And Highly Functional PDF Viewer
 - 🔄 Streaming API Responses in Real-Time
-- 🔒 Authentication Using Kinde
+- 🔒 Authentication Using Clerk
 - 🎨 Clean, Modern UI Using 'ShadCN-UI'
 - 🚀 Optimistic UI Updates for a Great UX
 - ⚡ Infinite Message Loading for Performance